-- To bring the essay full circle. - To stress the importance or relevance of your thesis and findings -- to reflect your purpose: (SO WHAT?!) - To give the essay a sense of completeness or finality. - To leave the reader with a final impression:
+- To bring the essay full circle. - To stress the importance or relevance of your thesis and findings - to reflect your purpose:

+PURPOSE:

+- To give the essay a sense of

+- o completeness or

+- finality.

+- To leave the reader with a final impression:

-\This is your last chance to convince or persuade the reader, so make the most of it!
+- This is your last chance

+to convince or persuade the reader,

+so make the most of it!

-- REPEAT, REPEAT, REPEAT:
+- ❖ REPEAT, REPEAT.

 - repeat your purpose

 - repeat your thesis

 - moral, lessons

 - point, argument

 - Dominant Impression

-- repeat your main ideas (support, proof)
+- o repeat your main ideas (support, proof)

 - examples, details, points,

 - arguments, traits

 - key points